All Episodes

 The timetable is damning, says the Times.

-The blowout occurred on April 20th in short order.
+The blowout occurred on April 20th.

-Fire broke out in the rig, eleven lives lost, the rig collapsed, oil began leaking at a rate of 40,000 gallons a day.
+Oil began leaking at a rate of 40,000 gallons a day.

-British petroleum tried but failed to plug the well.
+British Petroleum tried but failed to plug the well.

-Even so, BP appears to have remained confident it could handle the situation until Wednesday night, when at a hastily called news conference, the Coast Guard quintupled its estimate of a leak to 5,000 barrels or more than 200,000 gallons a day.
+Even so, BP appears to have remained confident it could handle the situation until Wednesday night, when at a hastily called news conference, the Coast Guard quintupled its estimate of leak to 5,000 barrels or more than 200,000 gallons a day.

 Only then did the administration move into high gear when they could blame BP.

-I added that, that's not in the Times editorial.
+That's not in the Times editorial.

 What we do know is that we now face a huge disaster whose consequences might have been minimized with swifter action.